titoBouzout/FindResultsApplyChanges/readme.md

 ## Bugs

-- Uses regions to allow you do mulltiline cahnges, but when inserting new newlines, will corrupt files **if you commit more than once**, this because the new newlines will offset the line numbers.
+- Uses regions to allow you do multiline changes, but when inserting new newlines, will corrupt files **if you commit more than once**, this because the new newlines will offset the line numbers.
+Will also 'corrupt' files if you add/remove newlines in other instances of the modified files. ie in another tab.

 ## Possible features